rji-futures-lab/indiana-porp-scraper/README.md

 python cache_details.py -s=1296495 -e=1604007
 ```

-For great convenience, invoke another script cache_details_in_parallel.py, specifying the number of parallel processes you want.
+For greater convenience, invoke another script: cache_details_in_parallel.py, specifying the number of parallel processes you want.
 Trial and error suggests that mycourts.in.gov will tolerate around 10 parallel processes without throwing too many `500` responses.

 ```sh
 python cache_details_in_parallel.py 10